vilusa/boratanrikulu.dev/content/journey.md

 > I like to keep my memories.
   There are some photos that are taken at events I attended.
   I call this section "journey".
-I love to join events and made events
+I love to join events and make events.

 ---